 - Click the handle that is at the beginning of the time slider and move it to the point in the video when you want to begin the export.

 - Click the handle at the end of the time slider and move it where you want to end the clip.

 - See the video playback during manual adjustment of each handle.

 - The time stamp indicates the position within the video of the beginning or end clip handle on the slider.

 - To return the handles to their original position, double-click one of the handles.
 Alternatively, you can drag both handles to the beginning and end of the original video.

 - Click the Export Video Clip tool .
-A file navigation dialog box appears for you to specify the directory and file name.
+A dialog box appears for you to specify the directory and file name.
 Choose any of 12 supported video file types.
 The portion of the video between the two handles will be saved in a separate file.